KaddaOK/KaddaOKTools/README.md

 ## Contribute

-Once the code has stabilized and gone through a cleanup pass (think tidying up your house because guests is coming over), the source will be open in this repository, and pull requests will be welcome.
+Once the code has stabilized and gone through a cleanup pass (think, like, tidying up your house because guests are coming over), the source will be open in this repository, and pull requests will be welcome.
 Thank you for your patience!